How To Set the Amazon Echo Alarm to Wake You with Music

 To add Spotify to your Echo, dive into the settings of your Alexa app on your smartphone and select Music under your Echo preferences.
 This is where you can link your supported services together by adding or disabling the ones you want.
 This doesn’t just work for Spotify, but any of the supported music services on Alexa that we’ll cover below.
 Once you’ve selected the right service that you want to use to link your account, you can sign into your Spotify account and select Spotify as your default music service.
 This means you won’t have to specify that you want Spotify to be used to play your alarms every morning; Alexa will default back to using your own Spotify account.

-We don’t have much advice for those looking to use a free account to wake up to your music.
-Unfortunately, Spotify made it impossible to use on Echo without being a premium member.
-Thankfully, if you’re a student, you can get Spotify for a steep discount at just $4.99 per month, and every so often, Spotify will offer non-paying members the option to pay $.99 for three months of paid service.
-Returning members who used to be premium can often grab a deal to pay just $9.99 for three months of service as well.
+There really aren’t any free options for listening to music on the Echo.
+Thankfully, if you’re a student, you can get Spotify for a steep discount at just $4.99 per month, and every so often Spotify will offer non-paying members the option to pay $.99 for three months of the premium service.
+Returning members who used to be premium can often grab a deal to pay just $9.99 for three months as well.

 Amazon added support for Apple Music at the tail end of 2018, making it easier than ever to listen to your favorite songs through Apple’s music service.
-This was and is a big deal for many obvious reasons, especially since Apple directly makes a competitor to the Echo devices in HomePod.
+This was, and is, a big deal for many obvious reasons, especially since Apple created a competitor to the Echo devices in HomePod.
 It doesn’t matter though, since Apple Music now can be selected directly through the Amazon Alexa settings on your smartphone, just as you can with Spotify as described above.
 If you’re an Apple Music subscriber, there’s absolutely no reason not to grab this.